Super cheap Bluetooth earbuds for basshead sportspeople.

 The bass is massively overpowering, so it overshadows the mids and highs.

 Therefore, if you’re a bass lover, you’ll like the Senso headphones a lot.
-You’ll get plenty of deep bass from any song you play.
+You’ll get plenty of power from any song.

 For non-bassheads, these will probably be fatiguing and non-satisfactory.

 Nonetheless, if you don’t mind strong lows and aren’t a picky audiophile, you’ll be more than happy.
 Heavy bass is a legitimate sound taste, and nobody has the right to tell you otherwise.